maxrolon/vue-quick-search/README.md

 ## Vue Quick Search

-A Vue component for adding a search overlay with instant search results to your site. ~8.09 kb gzipped.
+A Vue component for adding a search overlay with instant search results to your site.

 ![Vue Quick Search Example](images/faZQMHBsWT.gif)